HOUSTON JEHOVAH'S WITNESS SEXUAL ABUSE LAWYERS

-Statute of Limitations for Filing a Jehovah’s Witness Sexual Abuse Lawsuit
+Statute of Limitations for Filing a Jehovah’s Witness Sexual Abuse Lawsuit in Texas

 In civil court, there is a statute of limitations for recovering compensation for sexual abuse.
 Many sexual assault victims were minors at the time, and they had no recourse if their parents refused to report the abuse.